-b) This dose is omitted if the vaccination series is started after the 6th month of life.

-c) Booster vaccination 5-10 years after the last dose of the primary immunisation, or after a previous booster vaccination.

-d) The booster vaccination should be administered at the age of 9-17 years.

-e) The pneumococcal vaccination is not recommended as a routine vaccination after the age of 24 months; accordingly, there is no need for catch-up vaccination.

-f) Starting at the age of 11 months.

-g) Depending on the age at completion of the primary immunisation, 2 booster vaccinations may be appropriate before adulthood; the interval between P and B1 and between B1 and B2 is 5-10 years.

-h) As there is no monovalent pertussis vaccine available in Germany, only Tdap or Tdap-IPV combination vaccines can be used.

-i) Unvaccinated women or women without documented vaccinations are administered 2 doses, while one-time vaccinated women are administered 1 dose.
+- a) This dose can be omitted when using a monovalent vaccine. - b) Booster vaccination 5-10 years after the last dose of the primary immunisation, or after a previous booster vaccination. - c) The booster vaccination should be administered at the age of 9-17 years. - d) The pneumococcal vaccination is not recommended as a routine vaccination after the age of 24 months; accordingly, there is no need for catch-up vaccination. - e) Starting at the age of 11 months. - f) Depending on the age at completion of the primary immunisation, 2 booster vaccinations may be appropriate before adulthood; the interval between P and B1 and between B1 and B2 is 5-10 years. - g) As there is no monovalent pertussis vaccine available in Germany, only Tdap or Tdap-IPV combination vaccines can be used. - h) Unvaccinated women or women without documented vaccinations are administered 2 doses, while one-time vaccinated women are administered 1 dose.
 In absence of a monovalent rubella vaccine, an MMR vaccine can be used.